 - Schedule the matches and determine a winner.

-- Tournaments can be monthly or bi-annually.
+- Tournaments are monthly or bi-annually.

-This activity is purely for laying off steam and developing friendships among employees.
+This activity is for laying off steam and developing friendships among employees.
 It also fosters healthy in-house competition that leads to individual and team growth.

 26. Sports Outings